-Stand Up Paddling (SUP) is quite similar to surfing, like surfing on the surfboard, but paddling is not done while lying down with your hands, but standing up with a piercing paddle.
+Stand Up Paddling (SUP) is quite similar to surfing.
+Standing like when surfing on the surfboard, but we do not paddle with hands while lying down.
+In SUP, one do paddling, but by standing up with a piercing paddle.

-this sport is different from the surf even though both use the board as the main equipment. surfing rely on strong winds and big waves, while the SUP is just the opposite.
-SUP can be done by the sea, river, and lake.
+This sport is different from the surf even though both use the board as the main equipment.
+Surfing relies on strong winds and big waves, while the SUP is just the opposite.
+We can do SUP by the sea, river, and lake.
 SUP is fun and not boring.
 Standing on the board to glide over the water is just a great feeling.

 It has a great view and it is much more exciting than with a pedalo or dinghy ride.
 It’s not as boring as paddling on a surfboard.
 By constantly balancing the board you are always in action and every single muscle of your body is challenged.
 So it does not get boring are small mini-waves or light sweeping or whitewater on the SUP already a huge challenge.